Let’s walk side by side through this journey.

 An oncologist manages a patient’s care throughout the course of the disease.
 This starts with the diagnosis.
 Their role includes:

-We are instrumental in the process of diagnosing cancer and determining if treatment in the method of medications are needed.
-Learn more
+We determine if treatment in the method of medications are needed.

 Breast cancer cells express the hormones estrogen (ER-positive) and/or progesterone (PR-positive) which drives the cancer cells to grow and spread.
 Just needs to be 1% positive to qualify.